Uttam-Singhh/MediLink/README.md

 # MediLink
-A Web App that connects students on our Campus (Medicaps University).
+A Web App that connects students on a Campus.
 * People can write & share Blogs.
 * They can find their Class notes.
 * They can know their Subject Syllabus.